3p3r/cdk-web/docs/cli.md

 **Kind**: instance method of [<code>PseudoCli</code>](#PseudoCli)
 **Returns**: <code>Promise.&lt;string&gt;</code> - rendered html string for "html" type
 **Note**: executes synth() internally to generate the stack template if a "template" is not given
+**Note**: you can view/change the default template via CDK.require('fs') at "/ui/render-template.html"

 | Param | Type | Description |
 | --- | --- | --- |